Varunmargam/My_Blogs/clkcjto6k000r09l233lv3enm.md

 `Step 3`

-Then move the compressed file to the backups directory using the command `#mv`.
+Then move the compressed file to the backup directory using the command `#mv`.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1689938265168/3159f1c6-b0a5-4365-a8f7-8b116a15fddd.png align="center")